The-Encryption/ForbSubs_The_Mod/README.md

 Any contributions you make are **greatly appreciated**.

 If you have a suggestion to make this mod better, please create an [issue](https://github.com/The-Encryption/ForbSubs_The_Mod/issues) with the tag "enhancement."
 Don't forget to give the project a star!

-Thanks again 🤗!
+Active contributors can receive dedicated items.